node-hid/node-hid/Publishing.md

-npm run showdevices               # simple test node ./src/test-blink1.js         # simple test npm run prebuild                  # build all the versions npm run prebuild-upload <gh-token> # upload all the versions using github token
+npm run showdevices               # simple test node ./src/test-blink1.js         # simple test npm run prebuild                  # build all the versions npm run prebuild-upload <GH_TOKEN> # upload all the versions using github token
 ```
 And then on master dev box:
 ```